-- Set the thermostat selector switch to OFF and set the fan switch to AUTO.
-To restart, set thermostat selector switch to COOL and set thermostat to temperature desired. - 2.
-To shut the unit down completely, turn electric power OFF.
+- Set the thermostat selector switch to OFF and set the thermostat fan switch to AUTO.
+To restart in cooling mode, adjust the thermostat to the desired temperature and set the thermostat Heat-Cool selector switch to COOL.
+To restart in heating mode if Electric Heat Accessory is installed, adjust the thermostat to the desired temperature and set the thermostat Heat-Cool selector switch to HEAT. - To shut the unit down completely, turn electric power OFF.